Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

 Is the temperature right?

 I have used many methods to keep them warm and contained.
-One way I have raised them is using a heat lamp.
+One way I have raised them is by using a heat lamp.
 I hang a heat lamp from a string so that I can raise it and lower it as needed.
 If the baby chicks are as far away from the light they can get, you need to raise your light a little.
 It is too hot for them and they will become dehydrated or just too hot and die.
 If the chicks are under your light and they are in a bunch you need to lower light.
 They are too cold and will suffocate and die as they bunch up.

 Keeping them contained

-What will you raise them in until they are ready for the coo?
+What will you raise them in until they are ready for the coop?
 There are many things you can use.
 The main thing to remember when choosing your container is the size.
 Make sure it is big enough for the number of chicks that you get and for them as they grow.
 I also think about the ease of cleaning and safety.

 Cleaning the cage

 A few times I used a large washing machine box with pine shavings in the bottom.
 One of the reasons I don’t like to use a box is a fire hazard with the heat lamp.
 When I have a few chicks I have used a tote and my favorite is a watering trough.
-There are also many commercial things you can use, fancy brooders, which I now have and have used many years.
+There are also many commercial things you can use, fancy brooders, which I now have and have used for many years.
 Make sure whatever you use as a container, is safe from predators and is not drafty.

 An important factor to remember is ease of cleaning.
 I like to use shavings on the bottom.
 They are easy to clean out, but make sure you use pine shavings.
 It is not good for them to use cedar shavings.
 Some people use newspaper.
 Sometimes the chicks will get little spots on their legs.
 They can be allergic to the print on the newspaper.
 Just a few things to remember.
 It is very important to keep it clean.
 This will help your chicks to stay healthy.